 The boundaries of Fremont

 The original plat of Denny & Hoyt’s included land on the south side of a stream, which was also considered part of Fremont as far south as today’s Florentia Street.
 It was not until the creation of the present ship canal in 1911-1917 that the south side was separated from Fremont and is now considered a different neighborhood, north Queen Anne.

 The north boundary of the Denny & Hoyt plat which became Fremont was N. 39th Street.
 Other people, such as B.F.
 Day, developed land to the north of the Denny & Hoyt’s plat.
 B.F.
 Day’s land included the site of the present elementary school and other areas on the east side of Fremont Avenue between N. 39th to N. 42nd Street.

 The eastern and western boundaries of the Denny & Hoyt’s plat map included the land from 3rd Avenue NW on the west, to Albion on the east (not quite as far east as Stone Way.)

-To the west of the Denny & Hoyt’s plat was the homestead claim land of John Ross, on both sides of today’s ship canal including the present site of Seattle Pacific University.
+To the west of the Denny & Hoyt’s plat was the homestead claim land of John Ross, both north and south of today’s ship canal including the present site of Seattle Pacific University.

 When Thomas Burke and Daniel Gilman succeeded in putting their railroad through in 1887, there were train stations at Ross, Fremont and at Edgewater which was close to the present North Transfer Station on property once owned by William Ashworth.
 The railroad route is today’s Burke-Gilman Trail, named for the two railroad organizers Thomas Burke and Daniel Gilman.